shonhayes/easy_xgb/Readme.md

 ### Project Purpose

-This package is designed to simplify protyping xgboost models on relatively simple datasets easier.
+This package is designed to simplify protyping xgboost models on relatively simple datasets.

 ##### Project modules